91juhwang/TIL/Ruby/Interview_Questions.md

   * Explain CSRF and how Rails combats it.

+    * Cross-Site Request Forgery: protects from controller actions by checking the sesison based token.

+    * We may want to disable CSRF protection for APIs since they are typically designed to be state-less.
+That is, the request API client will handle the session for you instead of Rails.

   * Why do some people say "Rails can't scale"?

+    * Beause Rails comes with many bloated, pre-generated files to make it easy for the user and be efficient in productivity.

+    * Ruby in language itself is slower because it is a dynamic interpret language.
+In Webs it does not matter that much, but as it scales it could be a problem.

   * What is Rack?

+    * Rack wraps HTTP requests and responses.
+It unifies the API for web servers, web frameworks, and software in between (called middleware) into a single method call.

   * What is middleware?
 How does it compare to controller filters/actions?